saicharankarasala/Docker-Kubernetes-Training/Definitions.md

 ### Q: What is Container Orchestration?
 **A:** Imagine you have 100 containers running across 10 different computers.
 Container orchestration is like having a smart manager that automatically handles all the boring stuff: starting containers, stopping them, moving them between computers, and making sure they're healthy.
 It's like having a super-organized assistant for your containers!

+### Q: What is Docker Compose?
+**A:** Docker Compose is like having a recipe for a whole meal instead of just one dish! 🍽️ It's a tool that lets you define and run multiple containers together using a simple YAML file.
+Instead of running each container separately, you can start your entire application stack with one command.
+It's like having a master chef who coordinates all the dishes for a dinner party!

+### Q: What is .dockerignore?
+**A:** .dockerignore is like a "do not pack" list for your suitcase! 🧳 It tells Docker which files and folders to ignore when building your image.
+This keeps your image smaller and faster by excluding unnecessary files like logs, temporary files, or your .git folder.
+It's like having a smart packing assistant who knows what to leave behind.

 ---

 ## 💻 Docker Commands